 Originally from Ireland, I’ve lived here in the UK for 20+yrs now, having previously lived in North America and in the Middle East.
 It’s from my own life experience, living in different countries, that I’m able to connect with a wide range of diverse and interesting people.

-In addition to my private practice, I work for Kinergy in Bristol and Newport Mind and I’m a registered member of Sporting Chance, a therapy network offering specialist support for ex-professional sportsmen and women.
+In addition to my private practice, I’m a registered member of Sporting Chance, a therapy network offering specialist support for ex-professional sportsmen and women and SIX MHS (Mental Health Solutions).

 I offer short and long term counselling sessions, working from therapy rooms in Kingswood, within a private setting.